reubenson/reubenson.github.io/src/demos/html-review.md

 cssUrl: /aura.css
 hideSeeMore: true
 ---
-Prototype for the presentation of prose poetry on the page with a combination of visual manipulation, coloration, and animation.

-The text for these poems come from research into the history of auras and fingerprinting.
-Using the [FingerprintJS](https://fingerprint.com/blog/browser-fingerprinting-techniques/) NPM library, the animation and coloration will be rendered differently across different browser profiles (not limited to user agent).

-Approximately twenty of these poems will be presented in total, which readers can click through on mobile & desktop devices.

 <button id="start">Start Animation</button>

 <div id="canvas-container">
   <p id="text"></p>
    <!-- “Every crystal was a masterpiece of design and no one design was ever repeated.
 When a snowflake melted, that design was forever lost,” -->
    <!-- https://arc.net/l/quote/haruwzln -->
-  <canvas id="visualizer" width="200" height="200"></canvas>
+  <canvas id="visualizer" width="32" height="512"></canvas>
 </div>

+Prototype for the presentation of prose poetry on the page with a combination of visual manipulation, coloration, and animation.

+The text for these poems come from research into the history of auras and fingerprinting.
+Using the [FingerprintJS](https://fingerprint.com/blog/browser-fingerprinting-techniques/) NPM library, the animation and coloration will be rendered differently across different browser profiles (not limited to user agent).

+Approximately twenty of these poems will be presented in total, which readers can click through on mobile & desktop devices.

 ~~A proposal for a visual-text piece around the theme of the digital fingerprint.~~